DanieruG/DanieruG/README.md

 I like working educational projects as well as ones that help boost creativity.
 As an example, for my A-Level CompSci coursework, I worked on a website which allows people to practice conjugating verbs in French 🇫🇷.

-🔭 I’m currently working on ... nothing.
+🔭 I’m currently working on...nothing.
 Looking to soon build a TV Show watchlist/tracker thing.